 NASHVILLE, Tenn.
-(AP) -- A federal jury will continue deliberations Tuesday in the trial of nine defendants accused in a sexual trafficking ring operated by Somali gang members.
+(AP) -- A federal jury has begun deliberations in the trial of nine defendants accused in a sexual trafficking ring operated by Somali gang members.

 This is the first trial from an indictment that alleged 30 defendants, mostly people of Somali descent, were involved in a wide-ranging conspiracy to commit child sex trafficking and operated in Minnesota, Ohio and Tennessee.